Cyclades Island Hopping – Routes, Itineraries & Beaches

 Another famous Greek Island, Mykonos, is known for its glamour and crazy nightlife, expensive boutiques, and super high prices.
 Whitewashed landscapes are also part of Mykonos’ panorama, while the island also has something Santorini doesn’t: amazing beaches.

-There are direct flights from several European cities too, so Mykonos offers an excellent opportunity to travel to Greece without reaching Athens,
+There are direct flights from several European cities, too, so Mykonos offers an excellent opportunity to travel to Greece without reaching Athens,

-The island, however, has some pretty beaches, including Elia, Ornos, and Super Paradise.
+Mykonos Island, however, has some pretty beaches, including Elia, Ornos, and Super Paradise.
 Other than that, if you’re a fan of Greece’s past, Delos’s archaeological site is an incredible island that can easily be visited from Mykonos.

 Naxos